-Evidence-based practice (EBP) is a crucial tool for delivering high-quality care in numerous nursing specialties.
-EBP enables nurses to make data-backed solutions that incorporate clinical expertise and current research into the decision-making process.
+Evidence-based practice (EBP) is a crucial tool for delivering high-quality patient care in numerous nursing specialties.
+EBP enables nurses to apply data-backed solutions that incorporate clinical expertise and current research into the decision-making process.

-Prospective advanced practice registered nurses (APRNs), such as nurse practitioners and nurse anesthetists, must understand the importance of evidence-based practice in nursing.
-They must also garner the skills needed to apply this practice in medical settings, which they can acquire through an advanced degree, such as an online Master of Science in Nursing program.
+Prospective advanced practice registered nurses (APRNs), such as nurse practitioners and nurse anesthetists, need to understand why evidence-based practice is important in nursing.
+They should also build the skills to apply this type of practice in medical settings, which they can acquire through an advanced degree, such as an online Master of Science in Nursing (MSN).

 Defining Evidence-Based Practice